noembryo/KoHighlights/docs/index.md

 Additionally, one can create an archived copy stored in KH's internal database as a backup or as a way to have it handy, without the need of a reader connection.

-[//]: # (~~In contrast, other solutions such as Syncthing only support **file-level** synchronization whereas the book's metadata file is being overwritten with a more recent version from another device.
-For this solution to work properly, all devices must be connected to a centralized server and remain in the "on" state to always sync their changed states to the server, which may be difficult to achieve.~~  )

 Note, KOReader usually stores the epub book metadata information including the highlights and comments in `metadata.epub.lua` files (a.k.a. "metadata").
 These files are automatically created by KOReader for each epub book and kept in .sdr folders with the same names as the corresponding epub files.